v0ss3n/jekyll/_posts/fablab/2019-12-13-CNC milling machine (2D).md

 Settings:
 - Tool type: end mill (flat) or ball nose mill (rounded)
 - Diameter: diameter of the flute
 - Pass depth: maximum depth of the material removed per pass ('round').
-For a two flute this
 - Stepover: the distance between each pass of the machines tool head.
 The larger the stepover the faster the job will be machined, but the rougher the surface finish will be
 - Spindle speed: rotations per minute of the mill.
 Maximum (and standard) is 18000 RPM.
 Changing this value here is only for your own information; you have to set this manually on the machine.
 - Feed rate: speed of traveling through the material.
 For wood 50/60mm per second is a good start (with a two flute end mill); for foam this can be increased to 100/120mm per second (with a two flute end mill).